 - Cook most of your meals yourself.
 You can control the ingredients AND save money when you cook at home.

-- Take one 5000 mcg sublingual (dissolves under the tongue) vitamin B12 supplement every few days to make sure you get this important brain vitamin.
-You’ll get all the other vitamins and minerals you need from your food.
-And yes, you’ll even get plenty of protein just by eating a variety of whole plant foods!
+- Take one 5000 mcg sublingual (dissolves under the tongue) vitamin B12 supplement once per week to make sure you get this important brain vitamin.

 Final Thoughts on How to Start a Plant-Based Diet